Large mass minimizers for isoperimetric problems with integrable nonlocal potentials

 The parameter $\lambda>0$ will represent the mass (to the power $\frac{1}{n}$), and $\gamma>0$ will be chosen to adjust the first moment of $G$ (that is, its integral against the measure $\abs{x}\dx$) to a particular universal constant.
 As will be justified later on, $\Per_G$ should be considered as a \enquote{nonlocal perimeter}, which behaves in several ways as a standard perimeter term rather than as a volume term.

 Before elaborating on the reformulation, let us say a few words on the original problem \cref{origpb}.
-This problem has been studied extensively in the literature when $G$ is a Riesz kernel (whose definition we recall in \cref{subsec:riesz}) or a general integrable kernel with compact support.
+This problem has been studied extensively in the literature when $G$ is a Riesz kernel (whose definition is recalled in \cref{subsec:riesz}) or a general integrable kernel with compact support.
 In the Riesz case, it is known that the problem admits the ball as unique minimizer below a critical mass, up to translations, and it is conjectured that there is no minimizer above a (possibly different) critical mass.
 This conjecture has already been proven in a few cases.
-We will discuss the Riesz case and compact support case further, and provide references, in the next section.
+We will discuss the Riesz and compact support cases further, and provide references, in the next section.

 In this paper, we are interested in kernels decreasing faster than Riesz kernels at infinity, enough to make them integrable, but not necessarily compactly supported, and we focus exclusively in the case of large masses.
 Let us remark that, even if the kernel decreases rapidly at infinity, the asymptotic behavior of the problem for large masses is very different than that of small masses: indeed, in the case of Riesz (or Bessel) kernels, \textsl{the nonlocal term is negligible compared to the perimeter} as the mass vanishes, so that the problem consists of minimizing the perimeter plus a vanishing perturbation; here, the nonlocal term \textsl{explodes} compared to the perimeter as the mass goes to infinity, as can be seen by writing